MJE10/PublicBellBoi/README.md

 # PublicBellBoi

+## Please note that information such as tokens and credentials have been removed for security purposes.

 What is BellBoi?

 BellBoi is a service created to make it easier to find out how much time is left until the next period begins or ends.